 How to use REDWrap

 - Log in to your REDCap project.
-Export data (CSV format) and export the data dictionary to your selected Windows machine.
+Export data (choose the “CSV / Microsoft Excel (raw data)” option) and export the data dictionary to your selected Windows machine.

 - Download REDWrap to your selected Windows machine, using the link above, and unzip.